 The decision was made 15 years ago to use poll merinos to breed a more dual purpose animal.
 This started with the introduction of poll merino rams from South Australia and semen from leading sires from South Australia and the Riverina.

 The Caroonboon sheep are known for their size, early maturity, fertility and wool quality.
+Their plain wrinkle free, well-muscled frames make an easy transition to the non mulesed flock of the future.
 Lambing percentages have been in excess of 120% the last 3 years.

 Over the years the Stud has had major success at shows and sales, winning the Riverina Ewe of the Year 5 times and the Riverina Ram of the Year once.

-Caroonboon Station regularly tops the Hay and Deniliquin sales with their surplus ewes offered.
+Caroonboon Station regularly topped the Hay and Deniliquin sales with their surplus ewes offered.

-Margie Georgie and Sandy Pye in conjunction with the classing team and staff look forward to presenting a good line up of display rams at the venues the stud will be attending along with the on property auction the 9th September 2020 at Caroonboon Station where there will be 75 rams up for auction.
+Margie, Sandy and Holly Pye, Georgie & Derrym Meddings in conjunction with the classing team and staff look forward to presenting a good line up of display rams at the venues the stud will be attending along with the 4th on property auction the 9th September 2022 at Caroonboon Station where there will be 75 rams up for auction.

-The Caroonboon commercial dohne flock was put together with ewes from Calga and Uardry dohne studs along with ewes from the daughter studs of Calga and Uardry.
+The Caroonboon commercial dohne flock was put together with ewes from Calga, DD and Uardry dohne studs along with ewes from the daughter studs of Calga and Uardry.
 Pure bred dohnes were sourced from South Australia and all parts of NSW.